 Almost all forms of possession proceedings and enforcement action are currently stayed until 22 August 2020.
 This means that, for parties currently involved in such proceedings, they have no choice but to wait until the stay period is over before they can advance their claim through the Court.

-Not only then have parties been forced to endure months of inactivity, but the build-up of stayed cases over such a long period will, inevitably, lead to backlog of claims.
-Therefore, even when they stay expires, the parties should expect to face long periods of delay.
+Not only then have parties been forced to endure months of inactivity, but the build-up of stayed cases over such a long period will, inevitably, lead to a backlog of claims.
+Therefore, even when the stay expires, the parties should expect to face long periods of delay.

 The Practice Direction

 The new Practice Direction is available to view here.